itaki/UbuntuSetup/install_update_cursor/install_update_cursor.md

 4. It creates a backup of the existing installation before updating
 5. It restores the backup if the update fails
 6. It offers to safely terminate all Cursor processes if they're running
+7. It removes any autostart entries that might launch Cursor at startup

 This approach ensures that:
 - Users are aware of what version they're updating to
 - No data is lost during the update process
 - The update only proceeds with explicit user consent
 - Background processes are properly handled
+- Cursor doesn't automatically start at login (unless the user wants it to)

 ### URL Selection